 Annual Audit

 Section 1.
-Audit: The funds of the Association and the books thereof shall be audited at the close of each fiscal year, (January through December), by a competent public accountant to be selected by the Board of Directors, and a report of such audit shall be mailed to each Active Member.
+Audit: The funds of the Association and the books thereof shall be audited at the close of each fiscal year, (January through December), by a competent public accountant to be selected by the Board of Directors, and a report of such audit shall be posted to a member only page on the Association’s website.